alexpghayes/alexpghayes/README.md

 ### Hi, I'm Alex 👋

-I'm a PhD student in the University of Wisconsin-Madison statistics program.
+I'm a PhD candidate in the University of Wisconsin-Madison statistics program.
 My github is a mixture of research code, #rstats ✨ contributions, and personal data analysis projects.
 I write long-form explainers on my blog, https://www.alexpghayes.com/.
-At the moment most of my energy goes to research.

 ## Research software